-These include Swedish band ABBA, formed by Agneta Fältskog (born 1950), Björn Ulvaeus (born 1945), Benny Andersson (born 1946) and Anni-Frid Lyngstad (born 1945), French Canadian Céline Dion (born 1968) competing for Switzerland, Spanish heartthrob Julio Iglesias (born 1943) and British-born Australian Grease star Olivia Newton-John (born 1948), representing the United Kingdom.
+These include Swedish band ABBA, formed by Agneta Fältskog (born 1950), Björn Ulvaeus (born 1945), Benny Andersson (born 1946) and Anni-Frid Lyngstad (born 1945), French Canadian Céline Dion (born 1968) competing for Switzerland, Spanish heartthrob Julio Iglesias (born 1943) and British-born Australian Grease star Olivia Newton-John (1948-2022), representing the United Kingdom.

 Apart from 2020, when it had to be cancelled due to COVID, Eurovision has been held annually.
 The Republic of Ireland holds the record for the most victories, with seven wins in total.

 I haven’t watched the show in decades, mostly due to the fact that my last television set broke down in 1991 and I never bothered to replace it, but in those days I was an avid fan of a competition that nowadays I consider quite tacky.